Emmanuel Sanders Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

+- Sanders has 24 receptions (on 39 targets) for 413 yards and four touchdowns, averaging 68.8 yards per game.

-- Sanders has been the target of 39 of his team's 232 passing attempts this season, or 16.8% of the target share.
+- So far this season, 16.8% of the 232 passes thrown by his team have gone Sanders' way.

-- With six targets in the red zone this season, Sanders has been on the receiving end of 12.2% of his team's 49 red zone pass attempts.
+- Sanders (six red zone targets) has been the recipient of 12.2% of his team's 49 red zone pass attempts.

 - The Bills have run 56.4% passing plays and 43.6% rushing plays this season.
 They rank fifth in the NFL in scoring.